near/NEPs/neps/nep-519-yield-execution.md

 There exist some situations where when a smart contract on NEAR is called, it will only be able to provide an answer at some time in the future.
 The callee needs a way to defer replying to the caller while the response is being prepared.

-Examples include when a smart contract (`S`) provides MPC signing capabilities parties external to the NEAR protocol are computing the signature.
+Examples include a smart contract (`S`) that provides the MPC signing capability.
+It relies on indexers external to the NEAR protocol for computing the signatures.
 The rough steps are:

 1. Signer contract provides a function `fn sign_payload(Payload, ...)`.
 2. When called, the contract defers replying to the caller.